qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * :guilabel:`Description...` that indicates if the option is enabled, which input is expected, the valid input type and the current definition.
 Hovering over the widget also pops up this information.
-* :guilabel:`Store data in the project`: a button allowing  the property to be stored using to the :ref:`vector_auxiliary_storage` mechanism.
+* :guilabel:`Store data in the project`: a button allowing the property to be stored using the :ref:`vector_auxiliary_storage` mechanism.
 * :guilabel:`Field type`: an entry to select from the layer's fields that match the valid input type.
 * :guilabel:`Color`: when the widget is linked to a color property, this menu